-Dr. Karen Weddle-West agreed to serve as Interim Provost beginning May 16, 2014.
+Dr. Karen Weddle-West agreed to serve as Interim Provost beginning May 16, 2014 and as of February 1, 2015, was named Provost.
 She has served 33 years as a college professor and 17 years as an administrator in higher education.
 Throughout her career, she has put students and their needs first in everything she does.
 She is innovative and inclusive in how she approaches solutions.
 Her depth and breadth of knowledge, expertise and understanding of our academic programs across campus is unparalleled.

 Dr. Weddle-West has garnered a distinguished record of scholarship nationally and internationally in invited presentations, publications, and professional service focused on graduate education, graduate student research and diversity.
 She was appointed the University’s director of Diversity Initiatives in 2012.
 As diversity director, she has been the conduit for programs, services, funds and resources designed to promote, sustain and enhance campus diversity in higher education.
 In collaboration with a broad-based committee, she serves as the liaison between campus and community diversity initiatives designed to contribute to successful academic experiences for all students.